 Plant Your Seeds

 Scatter 4–6 zucchini seedlings on top of the potting soil in each container.
 Don’t let any of the seeds get closer than four inches from the rim of the pot.
 Make sure the seeds sit flat against the potting soil.
 Then, use your finger to push each one about 1 inch (2.5 cm) down into the soil.
-Water each pot until the soil looks moist but not waterlogged.
+Water each pot until the soil looks moist but you don’t want overwatered zucchini.
 Wait until the seedlings pop up.
 Then, thin them down to just one healthy plant per pot.

 Put in a good support system to keep your zucchini plants from tipping over in their pots.
 You can set them next to a chain-link fence or trellis if you have one available.
 Otherwise, just put this tomato cage in the pot.
 The supports must go in before the root system gets too big.
 Start tying the zucchini plant to the support when it reaches 6 inches (15 cm) in height.
 Add another tie every three inches to keep the plant growing vertically.